solita/clamav-java/README.md

 Clamd protocol is explained here: http://linux.die.net/man/8/clamd

+A REST style API and server can be found from another repository, [clamav-rest](https://github.com/solita/clamav-rest).

 # Using the client

 Code is self explanatory.
 Something like this is the idea: